imma/defn/README.md

 Setup
 =====

-For bash, source `script/profile` to expose the `defn` command.
-Requires the `defn/sub` project installed and sourced.
+For bash, source `script/profile` to expose the utilities in project `defn`.
+Requires the `defn/app` project installed and sourced.